mhdahsan2000/mhdahsan2000/README.md

 - 👋 Hey there , I’m @mhdahsan2000.
 - 👀 I’m interested in Machine Learning,IoT,Cyber-sec and software development.
-- 🌱 I’m currently learning topics related to Machine Learning and CyberSecurity.
+- 🌱 I’m currently learning topics related to MachineLearning and CyberSecurity.
 - 💞️ I’m looking to collaborate on any project !
 - 📫 How to reach me : email me on mhdahsan2000@gmail.com